Sylvia Feil in Kenya

 As their visit to Amboseli came to a close, Sylvia and her son departed for their scheduled charter flight to the Maasai Mara National Reserve.

-The highlight Sylvia’s first day of game-viewing was the trip’s very first cheetah!
+One of the first highlights in the Mara was a cheetah sighting after some rains.
 They are exceptionally photogenic animals, especially when it appears that they’re dramatically posing for you!

 In the morning, Sylvia and her son encountered 3 separate lion prides, all with adorable juveniles and babies!